ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/configuration/etl-configuration.markdown

 - **Default**: `null`
 - **Scope**: Server-wide or per database

-If value is not set, or set to null, the number of extracted items is infinite per ETL batch.
+If value is not set, or set to null, the number of extracted items isn't limited in the processed ETL batch.

 {PANEL/}